Sam-Jeston/express-react-ts-auth/README.md

 # express-react-ts-auth
 Boilerplate for an Express API, React F.E.
-TypeScript and Auth with Passport
+TypeScript and a basic user system

 This project has been setup as an Umbrella Repo.
 The Client and Server directories are independant of each other, including module dependencies.